nccgroup/blackboxprotobuf/lib/README.md

 override the guessed type.
 Custom type definitions also allow naming of fields to improve user friendliness.

-## Future Work
-- Allow import and export of type definitions to protobuf definition files.

 # Usage
 ## Installation
-This library depends on internal functions of Google's protobuf Python library to do some encoding/decoding of individual fields.
-This dependency is included in `lib-requirements.txt` and can be installed with:
+This library depends on internal functions of Google's protobuf Python library to do some encoding/decoding of individual fields and six for python 2 compatibility.

+The package can be installed from source with:

 ```
-pip install -r lib-requirements.txt
+poetry install
 ```

+A package on pypi should be available in the near future.

 ## Interface
-The main `blackboxprotobuf` module defines five functions, the core encoding/decoding functions, two convenience functions that encode/decode JSON strings and a function to validate type definition changes.
+The main `blackboxprotobuf` module defines an API with the core encode/decode message functions, along with several convenience functions to make it easier to use blackboxprotobuf with a user interface, such as encoding/decoding directly to JSON and validating modified type definitions.

 ### Decode
 Decoding functions takes a protobuf bytestring, and optionally